Nishmaa93/Web_Security/README.md

    -Create a .env file in the root directory
    -Add necessary keys (e.g., database URI, JWT secret, API keys
 4. **Start the development server**:
+📜 License
+This project is open-source and licensed under the MIT License.